Please click here if you do not see a Nav Frame at left

 THE OLD-FASHIONED WAY

-Check at senior centers and recreation centers in your area (look in the yellow pages of the phone book).
+Check at senior centers and recreation centers in your area.
 Ask around.
 Read bulletin boards.
 Put your own note up on the bulletin board.

 Here are a few more ideas (you can take these as a starting point and modify as needed to suit your area and your chosen kind of mah-jongg).